modern dining room with unique light fixtures

 Outside the Dining Room

-Many people also find that their dining space is surrounded by windows or glass doors, which in the evenings reflect the diners like a mirror.
-Avoid this reflective problem when you light something outside of the dining room to provide an additional focal point beyond the reflection in the glass.
-Whether it’s the patio outside or a tree in your yard, give your guests something extra to look at, just be sure your fixtures are rated for outdoor use so they’ll continue to shine, even through inclement weather.
+Many people also find that their dining space is surrounded by windows or glass doors, which, in the evenings, reflect the diners like a mirror.
+Avoid this reflective problem when you add exterior lighting outside the dining room to provide an additional focal point beyond the reflection in the glass.
+Whether it’s the patio outside or a tree in your yard, give your guests something extra to look at; just be sure your fixtures match your dining room pendant light fixtures and are rated for outdoor use so they’ll continue to shine, even through inclement weather.

 Types of Fixtures